 Thanks to our wide catalog of products or our custom synthesis service, we provide the ideal compound you need to allow accurate results and improve your LC-MS/MS analytical method.

-Our analytical department analyze all our compounds with high analytical instruments, such as NMR, HPLC, GC, MS to ensure a comprehensive quality to our customers, and deliver a detailed certificate of analysis.
-To provide the quality of our products, we ensures and controls the whole process: from the R&D and the manufacturing, to the delivery.
+Our analytical department analyzes all our compounds using high-performance analytical instruments, such as NMR, HPLC, GC, and MS to ensure comprehensive quality for our customers and deliver a detailed certificate of analysis.
+To ensure the quality of our products, we ensure and control the whole process: from R&D and manufacturing to delivery.

 Use Cases of Our Products